TH3CR4CK3R0/TH3CR4CK3R0/README.md

 ## 👨‍💻 **About Me**
 🔒 **Cybersecurity Professional** | OSCP, CRTP, CRTS Certified

 I'm a passionate penetration tester and programmer with expertise across multiple domains.
 My journey combines offensive security and full-stack development, giving me the ability to both **break and build** technology.
-If you're here, you're probably as curious as I am—so let's connect and grow together!
+If you're here, you're probably as curious as I am let's connect and grow together!

 ---